-On more recent trips, I have rented from Vamos4X4 rental agency.
-Vamos4X4 offers slightly older vehicles, yet clean and well maintained, at more economical rates.
+On more recent trips, I have rented from Vamos Rent a Car rental agency.
+Vamos offers slightly older vehicles, yet clean and well maintained, at more economical rates.
 Vamos also offers complementary cell phones, cooler, and baby-seat if needed.
 I have rented from Vamos since our 2010 summer trip, and I continue to be very happy with the cars and the savings.

-I have been able to secure a 15% discount from Vamos4X4 for our clients.
+I have been able to secure a 15% discount from Vamos Rent a Car for our clients.

 Let me know if you would like a referral to take advantage of this discount.